 Phone: (270) 745-5728

 Trained in English and American History, my fields are Kentucky History, State & Local History, and Tudor-Stuart England.
 My research interests are in Southern history, women, material culture, and British history.
 At present, I am working on a biography of Harry Innes, an early Kentucky jurist, a study of a Georgia antebellum couple, Adam Leopold and Sarah Gilbert Alexander, overviews of various Kentucky houses, women's sketches for a forthcoming African American encyclopedia, and a literacy book for adults learning to read.
 I am a frequent speaker across the state for civic and professional organizations and conduct numerous workshops on a variety of topics.

-I have taught both halves of the Western Civ. survey, the English History surveys, Tudor-Stuart England, the Senior Seminar.
-I also regularly offer a course on Kentucky history and an occasional seminar in both Kentucky history and British history.
+I teach world history, the English history surveys, Tudor-Stuart England, Kentucky history, and the senior seminar.
+I also regularly offer an occasional seminar in both Kentucky history and British history.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,